IEEE-AlAzhar/Official-Website/CONTRIBUTING.md

 The component should consists of `index.js` & `style.module.css` files.

+If the component is a page, add its route on the [routes.js](src/globals/routes.js) and it'll be registered directly and if you want to make it appears on the navbar add a `label` property to the route object.

 ### Add a new service

 If you found that there's a module lacks for integration with back-end or some functionality that depends on something outside the module, add it to the `services` folder in that module.